Code of Conduct in Practice #3: Social Work Supervision

 Summary

 The contracted supervision relationship between a social worker and their supervisor is fundamental to ensuring safe and competent practice.
 It also supports the well-being and professional development of the practitioner.
-As a registered social worker, you are expected to have regular and appropriate supervision.
-Failure to undertake supervision is a breach of the SWRB Code of Conduct.
+As a social worker, you are expected to have regular and appropriate supervision.

 Related Advice